eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 ### Restricting output by sensor range
 When not all vehicles are equipped with an **fcd**-device, other vehicles and persons in a radius around the equipped vehicles can be included in the output by setting option **--device.fcd.radius** to the desired range in m.

+## Changing the written attributes
+The option **--fcd-output.attributes ATTR1,ATTR2,...** restricts / extends the written attributes to the given list to customize output (can be any combination of the attributes above).
+By default all the values with a marker in the "on" column are written.
+The value **all** enables all attributes (including emission output).
+There are also some predefined attribute sets:
+- **location** refers to all location attributes enabled by default
+- **emissions** all direct emission values (CO, CO2 etc.)
+- **misc** all values in the table above which are not seleted by default (and not in the emission output)

 ## Further Options

 - **--fcd-output.geo** will toggle output coordinates to WGS84 (for